...And the Bag's in the River

 "...And the Bag's in the River" is the third episode of the first season of the American television drama series Breaking Bad.
-Written by Vince Gilligan and directed by Adam Bernstein, it aired on AMC in the United States and Canada on February 10, 2008.
+Written by Vince Gilligan and directed by Adam Bernstein, it aired on AMC in the United States on February 10, 2008.

 Plot

-Walt and Jesse clean up the bloody remains of Emilio while Krazy-8 regains consciousness in the basement.
+Walt and Jesse clean up the bloody remains of Emilio while Krazy-8 remains locked up in the basement.
 While talking with Walt, Krazy-8 reveals that Jesse told him and Emilio about Walt's personal life.
-Walt then confronts Jesse, in the middle of getting high off meth, who berates him for not living up to his end of the bargain on the two and drives off.
+Walt then confronts Jesse, while the latter is smoking meth.
+Jesse angrily berates Walt for not performing his agreed upon task before driving away in a rage.
 Meanwhile, Skyler tells Marie that she is working on a new short story with a stoner character in it, and she asks her about marijuana.
 Marie assumes that Skyler thinks Walt Jr. is smoking pot, but Skyler insists that she was just talking about her story.
 Marie asks Hank to scare Walt Jr. straight, leading him to bring Walt Jr. to a motel to show how meth has corroded the teeth of a prostitute.

-Walt phones Skyler to apologize for being late, falsely claiming that he's working over at the car wash.
+Still at Jesse's house, Walt phones Skyler to apologize for still being out late, falsely claiming that he's working over at the car wash.
 Skyler informs Walt that she knows he quit his job there two weeks previously and angrily tells him to not come home.
-Walt weighs the pros and cons of killing Krazy-8, then collapses on the basement floor while bringing him a sandwich, shattering the plate.
-After he regains consciousness, Walt tells Krazy-8 he has lung cancer.
+Walt weighs the pros and cons of killing Krazy-8.
+While delivering food to him, Walt suffers a violent coughing fit and collapses on the basement floor, the plate holding the food shattering on the concrete floor.
+After he regains consciousness, Walt sadly reveals to Krazy-8 that he has lung cancer.
 After engaging in conversation with Krazy-8 and seemingly forming a bond with him, Walt decides to let him go free.
-Walt goes to get the key to the bike lock which is holding Krazy-8 captive.
-However, he realizes that there is a large shard missing from the broken plate, indicating that Krazy-8 obtained it while he was unconscious and plans to use it as a weapon.
-Walt reluctantly garrotes Krazy-8 with the bike lock while he stabs backward into Walt's leg with the broken plate.
-Walt goes back home to find Skyler sitting on the bed, crying.
+While retrieving the key to the bike lock which is holding Krazy-8 captive, Walt realizes that there is a large shard missing from the broken plate, indicating that Krazy-8 obtained it while he was unconscious and plans to use it as a weapon.
+Walt tearfully confronts Krazy-8, only for Krazy-8 to attack him with the broken piece of plate, forcing Walt to garrote him to death with the bike lock, Krazy-8 managing to stab Walt in the leg with the shard of plate during the struggle.
+Walt returns home to find Skyler sitting on the bed, crying.
 He says he has something to tell her.

 Meanwhile, Hank and several DEA agents discover the cook site in the desert along with Krazy-8's car.
 Inside the car, they find the small bag of crystal meth cooked by Walt.
 The family of Native Americans shares the lab mask the young girl found in the previous episode.